 Systematic investment plans meant for those investors who believe that they do not know which side markets will move and when.
 If markets have to move in one direction then NO SIP will be advantageous.

-This strategy will pay only when you capture both sides of markets well.
+This strategy will pay only when you capture both sides of the markets well.

 This makes the point to review the cash flow and see if there is any possibility to Increase the Investments.